OpenOrion/CQAsk/README.md

 1. Access the UI via the specified URL after starting the UI library.
 2. Input your CAD requirements or specifications.
 3. Interact with the tool to generate CAD models using Language Models.
-4. All CQ generated files are in the generated directory of `backend`, you can generate STEP/STL files of your choice by taking the `obj`` and using CQ functions as needed: https://cadquery.readthedocs.io/en/latest/importexport.html
+4. All CQ generated files are in the `backend/generated`.
+Can download STL/STEP/etc in UI
 ## Features

 - Seamless integration of Language Models for CAD generation.